hashicorp/terraform-guides/infrastructure-as-code/aws-lambda-ec2-lifecycles/README.md

 # Terraforming EC2 lifecycles with AWS Lambda
-Terraform configuration for lifecycle management of AWS instances and other resources.
+Terraform configuration for lifecycle management of AWS instances.

 ## Introduction
 Spending too much on your AWS instances every month?
 Maybe developers create instances and forget to turn them off?
 Perhaps you struggle with identifying who created AWS resources?
 This guide is for you!